akhealth/EIS-Modernization/README.md

 # Our Hypothesis
 We want to move away from a legacy "Big Bang" waterfall acquisitions process to a more modular approach, emphasizing user centered design, agile product development, and DevOps practices.
 This will incrementally improve the current situation in a measurable and sustainable way, and eventually allow the continued migration of programs away from the EIS system and onto something more modern, flexible and maintainable.

 We will know we are successful, if we can increase worker productivity and morale, among other things, and if benefits are being provided in a timely manner to those who are eligible.
-We are currently focused on getting a win in this direction fairly soon that we can show State workers and the Legislature that we are moving in the right direction.
+We are currently focused on getting a win here fairly soon that we can show State workers and the Legislature that we are moving in the right direction.

 # Near-term Milestones
 1. Identify product owner and team - Done 2/28/17